Deploying new Conferencing Nodes

 When deploying a new Conferencing Node, a generic instance of a Conferencing Node VM is created, and then it is configured with its specific details such as its IP address and hostname.

-This deployment process has been automated (or partly automated) for on-premises environments using VMware ESXi, Microsoft Hyper-V, KVM or Xen hypervisors.
-When deploying in a cloud environment such as Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP), you must also create a suitable VM instance in that environment to host your Conferencing Node before applying a generic configuration file.
+This deployment process has been partly automated for on-premises environments using VMware ESXi, Microsoft Hyper-V, KVM or Xen hypervisors.
+When deploying in a cloud environment such as Microsoft Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP) or Oracle Cloud Infrastructure, you must also create a suitable VM instance in that environment to host your Conferencing Node before applying a generic configuration file.
 You can also use a generic VM template to deploy a Conferencing Node in other environments using non-supported hypervisors or orchestration layers.

 The different deployment environment options are described in the table below.
 Your Pexip Infinity platform can contain Conferencing Nodes deployed in any combination of these environments.

 Manual (ESXi 6.0 and 6.5)

 Pexip Infinity generates an .ova file that you must then deploy from within VMware on to an ESXi host in order to create the Conferencing Node VM.

 Choose the appropriate ESXi host version for your environment for deployments that use VMware.

 For more information, see Deploying a Conferencing Node on an ESXi host.

 Pexip Infinity generates a file that you must then deploy on a host server running either Microsoft Hyper-V Server 2012 and higher, or Windows Server 2012 and higher, in order to create the Conferencing Node VM.

 Choose this option for all deployments that use Hyper-V.